 People's Energy Cooperative was founded in 1936 thanks to a small group of people who organized an electric cooperative to serve rural Olmsted County.
 The incorporators, Harold Caulfield of Byron; Herbert C. Blumentrit of Chester; R.E.
 Richardson of Eyota; Louis Hammel of Eyota; and A.H.
 Johnson of Viola; named it People's Cooperative Power Association of Olmsted County.
-While our name has changed, our commitment to providing power according to the Cooperative Principles and local democracy hasn't.
+While our name has changed, our commitment to providing power according to the Cooperative Principles hasn't.

 Powering Communities...Powering Lives

-People's Energy Cooperative is a member-owned, distribution electric cooperative delivering retail electric power to nearly 19,000 members in Olmsted, Dodge, Fillmore, Mower, Wabasha, and Winona Counties.
+People's Energy Cooperative is a member-owned, distribution electric cooperative delivering retail electric power to over 20,000 members in Olmsted, Dodge, Fillmore, Mower, Wabasha, and Winona Counties.

 We are governed by a member-elected board of directors comprised of member-consumers who serve three-year terms.
-We are staffed by 60 professionals who stand ready to deliver on our mission to bring value to our member-consumers and communities by providing reliable electricity, superior service, and innovative energy solutions at fair and reasonable prices.
+We are staffed by 65 professionals who stand ready to deliver on our mission of providing reliable electricity, superior service, and innovative energy solutions at fair and reasonable prices.

-To learn more about the Cooperative, check out our Corporate Profile, Bylaws, most recent Annual Report, and past issues of our newsletter.
+To learn more about the Cooperative, check out our Corporate Profile, Bylaws, and most recent Annual Report.

 Our Power Providers